 Newly found Liberty Dollar Copper prototype!

 This piece was located by Jeff Kotchounian at a mint that was being considered for production of the Liberty Dollar one ounce copper pieces in 2009.
 An obverse die was sent to the mint so that they could do some trial strikes that would demonstrate the quality of their product.
-The mint used a stock, generic one ounce die that they already had on hand for the reverse.
+The mint used a generic one ounce heraldic eagle die for the reverse.
 I purchased three of the less than 30 existing pieces from Jeff (not for sale unless you offer me an ungodly amount).
 The quality is astounding compared to all of the other Liberty Dollar copper specimens.
-Unfortunately, the cost of this quality was too high and the pieces would have cost more than their intended one dollar face value, so production runs of pieces using the correct reverse die were never made.
+Unfortunately, the cost of this quality was too high and the pieces would have cost more than their intended one dollar face value, so production runs of pieces using the correct reverse die were never made in copper.
 In June of 2011 Jeff was able to acquire the specimens that the mint had not sent to Bernard von NotHaus and has sold them to premier collectors.
 The photos below were sent to me by Jeff.
 This piece is commonly known as the Copper Mule.
 Mule is the term mint personnel use to describe a piece that has been made by throwing together obverse an reverse dies that are not meant to be used together.

 (highest known sale price so far is $850 by Dave G. on 5/14/2012)